Miles Station

 Jerry Price - Rhythm Guitar/Vocals

-Jerry Price was born in Indianapolis, IN and raised in Cottage Hills, IL.
-Jerry started singing in grade school choir, where he won numerous awards as a soloist.
-Unlike the other band members, Jerry didn't start performing on stage until he reached the age of 25.
-He got his first taste of country rock while playing in local bands such as Fineline Band and Renegade.
-He joined Mason-Dixon as lead vocalist, but had already displayed a knack for entertaining audiences with his quick wit and deep country vocals.
-"My early influences were: Ronnie Milsap, George Strait, Garth Brooks, and of course, Elvis Presley."
-Jerry signed up with Miles Station to add a little traditional country "flavour" to a rockin' variety band whose goal it is to appeal to ALL audiences.
-Jerry resides in Godfrey, Illinois with his wife, Erica, and three boys.
+Jerry Price was born in Indianapolis, IN, and raised in Cottage Hills, IL.
+He started singing in the grade school choir, where he won numerous awards as a soloist.
+Unlike the other band members, Jerry didn’t begin performing on stage until he was 25.
+He got his first taste of country rock while playing in local bands such as the Fineline Band and Renegade.
+He joined Mason-Dixon as the lead vocalist but had already demonstrated a knack for entertaining audiences with his quick wit and deep country vocals.
+“My early influences were Ronnie Milsap, George Strait, Garth Brooks, and, of course, Elvis Presley.”
+Jerry signed up with Miles Station to add a bit of traditional country “flavour” to a rockin’ variety band whose goal is to appeal to all audiences.
+Jerry resides in Godfrey, Illinois, with his wife, Erica, and their three boys, Landon, Preston, and Triston.